-To do this, you can use a simple glue like Elmer's to adhere them to your surface area, or you can use our table top epoxy to apply a slightly thicker than usual seal coat to your surface area, and then press the items wherever you want them to be onto the seal coat.
+You can also use epoxy itself by applying a slightly thicker than usual seal coat to your surface area, then pressing the items wherever you want them to be onto the seal coat.

 For the seal coat method, allow the epoxy seal coat to cure for 24 hours.
 From there you can continue your project as usual with the pouring phase, adding one layer of epoxy at a time until you've covered everything sufficiently.

 Be sure to read your chosen epoxy brand's instructions carefully to avoid missing any steps; they're essential for achieving the best finish.

 How to embed fragile items in epoxy

-For objects that are flimsy or fragile, you'll want to first cover them with a waterbase sealer like Mod Podge.
+For objects that are flimsy or fragile, you'll want to first cover them with a water-based sealer like Mod Podge.
 This will enable the epoxy to properly bond with them.
 It will also provide protection during the curing phase.